dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/1-usage/index.md

 ## Constructor

-`Table` takes a single parameter of type `object` that accepts the following properties:
+`Table` takes a single parameter of type `object` and accepts the following properties:

 ### `documentClient`

 As mentioned in the [Getting Started section](../../1-getting-started/1-overview/index.md), DynamoDB-Tooblox is an **abstraction layer over the Document Client**, but it does not replace it.
-A `DocumentClient` instance is explicitely needed for commands to interact with DynamoDB.
+A `DocumentClient` instance is explicitly needed for commands to interact with DynamoDB.

 You can provide it in the `Table` constructor: